 Investors returning from the Bank holiday will have their work cut out for them.

 Financial markets' will shift their focus back towards global services sector conditions and central banks.

 The focus over the coming week will shift back towards Asia as US and Chinese officials review progress on implementation of the phase-one trade deal between the two nations.

 The focus over the coming week will shift back towards Asia as US and Chinese officials meet on 15 August to review progress on implementation of the phase-one trade deal between the two nations.

-The focus over the coming will be firmly on the US non-farm payrolls report for December, which is scheduled to be published at the end of the week, on Friday.
+Financial markets' focus during the coming week will be on the US non-farm payrolls report for July and the Bank of England's interest rate decision.

-The market spotlight over the coming week will shift to global manufacturing and the US jobs market.
+The focus in financial markets over the coming week will be on the US jobs market and global manufacturing.

 The market focus over the coming week will be on global manufacturing and services, with closely-followed survey for the two sectors, both in the UK and euro are, all due out on Tuesday.